rsocket/rsocket/Protocol.md

     +-----------------------------------------------+
 ```

-When using a transport protocol that does not provide compatible framing, the Frame Length must be prepended to the ReactiveSocket Frame.
+When using a transport protocol that does not provide compatible framing, the Frame Length MUST be prepended to the ReactiveSocket Frame.

 ```
      0                   1                   2